shensquared/lyricstamp/README.md

 Play a keyboard game alongside a song/audiobook, to convert plain text `.txt` lyrics into time-stamped `.lrcx` .
 Use the produced time-stamped file in tandem with [LyricsX](https://github.com/ddddxxx/LyricsX) for synchronized lyrics display.

+(And why do we want synchonization in the first place?
+To Karaoke!
+And to learn languages!)

 ### Usage:
 The time-stamps' insertion relies partially on you playing a keyboard `pygame` along with the media (think lip sync).
 Run `python3 lyricstamp.py` to call out the interface.
 (Currently the `lyrics.txt` file is hard-coded to the song "Je Lui Dirai" by "Céline Dion".
 Automation incoming.)
 - Press 'S' to start media playing, and simultaneously reset timer
 - Press 'Down-Arrow' to add stamp to the next line
 - Press 'E' to end stamping, and save a `Je Lui Dirai - Céline Dion.lrcx` file in your LyricsX folder.
+[YouTube Demo](https://youtu.be/YNDgCe37LqE) (Just more high-def than the Gif.)

 ![Demo](demo.gif)